Updated:14/10/2024

 The number for the Bluetongue hotline is 024 7771 0386.
 NFU members can also access the CallFirst hotline: 0370 845 8458

-The decision to vaccinate against other strains of BTV is a matter for farmers based on the possible impacts for their businesses.
+The decision to vaccinate is a matter for farmers to discuss with their vet based on the possible impacts for their businesses.
 In the current situation we do not believe there is a case for mandatory vaccination, nor for the Government to provide or fund vaccination.
 Our focus is to ensure that farmers and their private vets are fully informed of the current situation.

 For serotypes where vaccination is possible (such as BTV 1, 2, 4 and 8), vaccination is the best way to protect livestock.
 Livestock keepers should discuss with their vet whether vaccination is an option which will benefit their business.
 Veterinary surgeons can apply to the Veterinary Medicines Directorate for a Special Import Certificate, which will allow keepers to import safe and effective bluetongue vaccine directly from the EU to vaccinate their stock.